NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README.md

 ### Allow access to the EKS cluster for your user id
 AWS's EKS clusters have a secondary form for permissions.
-As such, you have to add an "access-entry" to your EKS configuration, and associate it with Cluster Admin policy to be able to view and configure the EKS cluster.
+As such, you have to add an "access-entry" to your EKS configuration and associate it with Cluster Admin policy to be able to view and configure the EKS cluster.
 The first step to do this is to find out your IAM ARN.
 You can do that via this command:
 ```bash